cyrilletuzi/angular-async-local-storage/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Switch to the "Preview" tab to read the instructions more easily and be able to click on links directly -->

-Given my current professional situation and the lack of support for my open source work, this library is in a frozen state, meaning the only issues accepted are:
-- *production* security issues
-- Angular or RxJS breaking changes that would make the lib unusable

 # Checks before posting an issue

 - [ ] I have read _all_ the library's documentation: